itsthedevman/redis_ipc/README.md

 # This will block until "another_group" picks up the entry, or until the timeout is reached, in which this will raise an exception
 stream.send_to_group(content: "Hello!", to: "another_group")
 ```

-## What is a Stream?

-At the core of RedisIPC is the Stream (`RedisIPC::Stream`).
-The Stream class is the abstracted implementation of the underlying Consumer Group functionality.
-It provides ways to configure, connect, send, and receive data.
-The way Stream does this is by hosting n-number of Consumers and n-number of Dispatchers, along with a Ledger.

-### What is a Consumer?

-A Consumer (`RedisIPC::Stream::Consumer`) is an Ruby implementation of a Redis Consumer and its default job is to watch the stream and read in entries and process them.
-The Stream, however, uses a special Consumer called Ledger Consumer to handle processing entries instead for reasons which will be explained soon.

-### What is a Dispatcher?

-A Dispatcher (`RedisIPC::Stream::Dispatcher`) is another special Consumer that is essentially a bouncer for the Stream.
-Every entry posted to the Redis Stream is grabbed by every Dispatch, regardless of the group it belongs to and where the entry is going.
-The Dispatcher's job is to only process entries that are for its group.
-Once the Dispatcher has received an entry for the group, it will look at all active Consumers for its group, and dispatch the entry with the least amount of work.

-### What is the Ledger and Ledger Consumer?

-The Ledger (`RedisIPC::Stream::Ledger`) is the way the Stream tracks and handles timeouts for outbound entries.
-This is where Ledger Consumer (`RedisIPC::Stream::Ledger::Consumer`) come in.
-When entries are dispatched to them, they will check to see if the entry is in the Ledger.
-If the entry exists, the Ledger Consumer will then pass the entry to the waiting code.
-Entries that do not exist in the ledger are treated as inbound requests which bubble up to the Stream itself.
-This functionality, plus statuses, ensure entries are processed correctly without confusion.

 ## `RedisIPC::Stream` example